VIAME/VIAME/README.md

 More in-depth build instructions can be found [here](doc/install_guide.rst).

-VIAME itself can be built either as a super-build, which builds all of its dependencies alongside itself, or standalone.
+VIAME itself can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build viame as a super-build requires [Git](https://git-scm.com/) and [CMake](https://cmake.org/).
 Run the following commands: